 5 killed and 18 injured in mass shooting at LGBTQ nightclub in Colorado

-A gunman opened fire in a gay nightclub early Sunday, killing five people and wounding 18 in the latest mass shooting to befall the country in a year in which anti-gay rhetoric has been amped up among extremists.
+An attacker opened fire in a gay nightclub late Saturday, killing five people and wounding 18 before apparently being subdued by patrons, officials said.

-Lt.
-Pamela Castro of the Colorado Springs Police Department said police received a report of a shooting at Club Q at 11:57 p.m.
+Authorities received a report of a shooting at Club Q at 11:57 p.m. and responded within minutes, said Lt.
+Pamela Castro of the Colorado Springs Police Department.

+The violence is the sixth mass killing this month and comes in a year when the nation was shaken by the deaths of 21 in a school shooting in Uvalde, Texas.

-Castro said there was one suspect who was injured and was being treated.
-She said it was not immediately clear whether he had been shot by officers.
-She said the FBI was on the scene and assisting in the case.
+Castro had few details beyond the number of dead and wounded.
+She said the suspect was injured but didn't know how and that the FBI was on the scene and assisting.

-The police department tweeted that it planned an 8 a.m. news conference at its operations center.

 Club Q is a gay and lesbian nightclub that features a "Drag Diva Drag Show" on Saturdays, according to its website.

-In addition to the drag show publicized on the website, Club Q's Facebook page said the night's planned entertainment included a "punk and alternative show" preceding a birthday dance party, with an "all ages brunch" scheduled to begin at noon on Sunday.
+In addition to the drag show, Club Q's Facebook page said planned entertainment included a "punk and alternative show" preceding a birthday dance party, with a Sunday "all ages brunch."

-"Club Q is devastated by the senseless attack on our community," the club posted on its Facebook page.
-It said its prayers were with victims and families, and "We thank the quick reactions of heroic customers that subdued the gunman and ended this hate attack."

-Colorado Springs is a city of about 480,000 located about 70 miles (112 kilometers) south of Denver that is home to the U.S. Air Force Academy.
-The city has long been an epicenter of American evangelicalism.
-Focus on the Family, a prominent evangelical Christian ministry, is based in Colorado Springs.
+Colorado Springs is a city of about 480,000 located about 70 miles south of Denver that is home to the U.S. Air Force Academy, as well as Focus on the Family, a prominent evangelical Christian ministry.

 In November 2015, three people were killed and eight wounded at a Planned Parenthood clinic in the city when authorities say a man opened fire because he wanted to wage "war" on the clinic because it performed abortions.

-The motive behind the shooting was not immediately known but it brought back memories of the 2016 massacre at the the Pulse nightclub in Orlando, Florida, that killed 49 people.
-And it occurred in a state that has experienced several notorious mass killings, including at Columbine High School, a movie theater in a Denver suburb in 2012 and a Boulder supermarket last year.
+The motive behind Saturday's shooting was not immediately known but it brought back memories of the 2016 massacre at the Pulse nightclub in Orlando, Florida, that killed 49 people.
+And it occurred in a state that has experienced several notorious mass killings, including at Columbine High School in 1999, a movie theater in suburban Denver in 2012 and at a Boulder supermarket last year.

 In June, 31 members of the neo-Nazi group Patriot Front were arrested in Coeur d'Alene, Idaho, and charged with conspiracy to riot at a Pride event.
 Experts warned that extremist groups could see anti-gay rhetoric as a call to action.